John Brown (abolitionist): Springfield, Massachusetts

 Before Brown left Springfield in 1850, the United States passed the Fugitive Slave Act, a law mandating that authorities in free states aid in the return of escaped slaves and imposing penalties on those who aid in their escape.
-In response Brown founded a militant group to prevent the recapture of fugitives, the League of Gileadites.
-In the Bible, Mount Gilead was the place where only the bravest of Israelites gathered to face an invading enemy.
-Brown founded the League with the words, "Nothing so charms the American people as personal bravery.
-[Blacks] would have ten times the number [of white friends than] they now have were they but half as much in earnest to secure their dearest rights as they are to ape the follies and extravagances of their white neighbors, and to indulge in idle show, in ease, and in luxury."
+In response, Brown founded a militant group to prevent the recapture of fugitives, the League of Gileadites, operated by free Blacks—like the "strong-minded, brave, and dedicated" Eli Baptist, William Montague, and Thomas Thomas—who risked being caught by slave catchers and sold into slavery.
 Upon leaving Springfield in 1850, he instructed the League to act "quickly, quietly, and efficiently" to protect slaves that escaped to Springfield – words that would foreshadow Brown's later actions preceding Harpers Ferry.
 From Brown's founding of the League of Gileadites onward, not one person was ever taken back into slavery from Springfield.
-Brown gave his rocking chair to the mother of his beloved black porter, Thomas Thomas, as a gesture of affection.

-Brown made connections in Springfield that later yielded financial support he received from New England's great merchants, allowed him to hear and meet nationally famous abolitionists like Douglass and Sojourner Truth, and included the foundation of the League of Gileadites.
-During this time, Brown also helped publicize David Walker's speech Appeal.
-Brown's personal attitudes evolved in Springfield, as he observed the success of the city's Underground Railroad and made his first venture into militant, anti-slavery community organizing.
-In speeches, he pointed to the martyrs Elijah Lovejoy and Charles Turner Torrey as whites "ready to help blacks challenge slave-catchers."
-In Springfield, Brown found a city that shared his own anti-slavery passions, and each seemed to educate the other.
-Certainly, with both successes and failures, Brown's Springfield years were a transformative period of his life that catalyzed many of his later actions.

 His daughter Amelia died in 1846, followed by Emma in 1849.